This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 La Pleureuse by Francois-Xavier and Claude Lalanne is an extraordinary sculpture.

 Consequently, it helps to better understand this piece of art to know that ‘la pleureuse’ means ‘the mourner’ in English.
 The mourner is represented by an enormous stone sculpture of a human head positioned on its side in a pool of blue water.
-Hence, if you look closely, you will notice a teardrop descending down her cheek.
+If you look closely, you will notice a teardrop descending the cheek.

 Curved Space-Diamond Structure by Peter Pearce

 Curved Space-Diamond Structure by Peter Pearce is a giant construction.
 From a distance, it looks like a bunch of enormous soap bubbles piled up on top of each other.

 However, the composition of the structure is based on the shape of a diamond molecule enlarged 8 billion times.

 This is the place where kids can go inside, climb, and explore.

 Curved Space-Diamond Structure by Peter Pearce / Must-See Things at Hakone Open Air Museum